Health & Wellness

 Keep reading to learn about preventing parasitic worms from affecting your pup (while rewarding your dog with a monthly treat).
 It’s the best of both worlds for them.

 Interceptor Plus is a preventive medication veterinarians typically prescribe to stop parasitic worms from affecting your pup.
-According to Dr. Aliya McCullough, Fetch by The Dodo's on-staff veterinarian, pet parents should give this heartworm preventive and deworming medication once a month, year-round.
+According to Dr. Aliya McCullough, Fetch's on-staff veterinarian, pet parents should give this heartworm preventive and deworming medication once a month, year-round.
 And these treats are flavored, so your pup probably won't shy away from eating them.

 Veterinarians recommend that dogs take heartworm preventatives, regardless of what brand, their entire life, so it's essential to find a brand that doesn't cause your pup to experience negative side effects.